Create a feature engineering proposal

 Optional natural-language join guidance for the crew.

-Crew run started; poll the job for the proposal.
+Crew run started.
+Poll the job for the proposal.

 The crew's proposal returned to the user for review.